AviatrixSystems/ace-automation-day-zero/docs/_sources/docs/cleanup.md

 ## Destroy Lab 3 resources

-Visit Terraform Cloud > ace-iac-day-two workspace > Settings menu > Destruction & Deletion > Queue Destroy Plan.
+Visit `Terraform Cloud` > `ace-automation-day-two` workspace > `Settings` menu > `Destruction & Deletion`.
+Click `Queue Destroy Plan`.

 Make sure you confirm the plan to proceed with the equivalent of a terraform destroy.
-This is sufficient for removing your resources created by Lab 3.
+This is sufficient for removing your resources created by `Lab 3`.

 ![Destroy](images/clean-1-destroy.png)